 When you take your first lesson with a tutor, 100% of your payment goes to Preply.
 Yes, you read that right, the tutor gets nothing.

 Of course, this means that tutors are forced to charge you a higher price.
-What makes this even more shocking is that the company received approximately $50 million in investment.
+What makes this even more shocking is that the company has received approximately $120 million in investment.
 Taking such high commission is perhaps the only way they can afford to pay huge sums to dominate Google's search results and pay investors back.
 Because of their dominance on Google, tutors' already precarious incomes are being hit globally.